Salesforce offers a treasure trove of data you can use to optimize your sales and marketing operations.

 Steps to using Coefficient to link Salesforce to Google Sheets

 Coefficient is a powerful app that offers simple, easy-to-understand functionalities for pulling up datasets from your data sources, platforms, and other channels into Google Sheets.

-It offers a Google Sheets add-on (data connector) with an intuitive UI that allows you to connect your Salesforce account and import data to your Google spreadsheet almost instantly with a few clicks.
+It offers a Salesforce connector (Google Sheets add-on) with an intuitive UI that allows you to connect your Salesforce account and import data to your Google spreadsheet almost instantly with a few clicks.